-The strategic plan Generali 2021, approved from the Board of Directors of Assicurazioni Generali S.p.A of November 21st, will allow us to lead the European insurance market for individuals, professionals and SMEs, while building a focused, global asset management platform and pursuing opportunities in high potential markets.
+The strategic plan Generali 2021, approved by the Board of Directors of Assicurazioni Generali S.p.A on November 21st 2018, will allow us to lead the European insurance market for individuals, professionals and SMEs, while building a focused, global asset management platform and pursuing opportunities in high potential markets.

 Generali Group CEO Philippe Donnet presents the new strategic plan